FCE Speaking Archives - EngExam.info

 Candidate B, how often do you shop for clothes? (~20 seconds).

 Candidate B: To tell the truth, I don’t do much shopping for things to wear.
-Our family is rather big with lots of brothers and cousins, so I usually get a lot of hand-me-downs, you know, things they no longer wear so I get them instead.
-I actually like this arrangement – I get free stuff and it makes them feel better, it’s a win-win situation for everybody!
+Our family is rather big with lots of brothers and cousins, so I usually get a lot of hand-me-downs — you know, things they no longer wear, so I get them instead.
+I actually like this arrangement; I get free stuff, and it makes them feel better — it’s a win-win situation for everybody!

-Candidate B, here are your pictures which show people spending their free time.
+Candidate B, here are your pictures, which show people spending their free time.
 Compare the two pictures and say what are the advantages and disadvantages of spending your free time in these ways.
 (1 minute)

 Candidate A: I’m the reclusive type.
 I don’t need people around me all the time to feel comfortable.
-Whether it’s reading, long walks in a park or even travelling – I’m in my element when I’m on my own.
+Whether it’s reading, long walks in a park or even travelling, I’m in my element when I’m on my own.
 I don’t mind being with friends occasionally, but I don’t feel like spending too much time with others.

 #6.
 Shopping for food; Kids with bikes

-FCE Speaking Card - A family of three grocery shopping in a supermarketFCE Speaking - Two people buying fruit from a street vendor somewhere in Asia
+A family of three doing grocery shopping with a shopping cartTwo people in the street buying oranges from a cart used by a street vendor

 Candidate A, here are your pictures.
 They show people shopping for food.
 I’d like you to compare these two photos and say what they might find enjoyable while doing their shopping.
 (1 minute)